mikemartinez99/GDSC-Pixi-SOP/README.md

 Key additions include the following:

-- Under `workspace`, in the `platforms` filed, I Added both "osx=arm64" to facilitate functionality on my local machine when GMBSR is mounted, and `linux-64` to allow the builds on the HPC backend.

-- Under `workspace` in the `channels` field, I added bioconda to facilitate installation of bioconda packages
+- Under `workspace` in the `channels` field, I added `bioconda` to facilitate installation of bioconductor packages (R)

-- Under `tasks` I added `rstudio` which calls and activates my Rproj
+- Under `tasks` I added `rstudio` which calls and activates my Rproj in a local RStudio window (for when I mount the cluster)

-- Under `tasks` I added `install-bioc` which calls for the installation of bioconductor packages needed for this project.
+- Under `tasks` I added `install-git` which calls for the installation of packages only available through github

-- Under `dependencies` I added all CRAN packages needed for this project.
+- Under `dependencies` I added all CRAN, bioconda, and other packages needed for this project.

 ```
 [workspace]